LogicNinjaX/elasticsearch-assignment/README.md

 #  Course Search Application – Spring Boot + Elasticsearch

-A Spring Boot application that indexes educational courses into Elasticsearch and provides a powerful search API with filters, sorting, and pagination.
+A Spring Boot application that indexes educational courses into Elasticsearch and provides a powerful search API with filters, sorting, and pagination, autocomplete auggestions, Fuzzy Search.

 ---